toristvan/markdown-cv/index.md

 title: Tor Istvan Stadler Kjetså's CV
 ---
 # Tor Istvan Stadler Kjetså
-Master of Science in Cybernetics and Robotics, Software Engineer.
+Master of Science in Cybernetics and Robotics with a specialiation in Real-time systems |  Software Engineer.

 <div id="webaddress">
 <a href="mailto:toristvansk@gmail.com">toristvansk@gmail.com</a>